Nihil-1/FF8ModdingWiki/FF8/Technical Reference/ExeData/Exe_data_chart.md

 The first offset (0x095A1C) is the value to compare to.
 Setting this to 1 will set all characters to have the Maximum HP of 9999 all the time.
 This also gives the "Maximum HP" Achievement.
 The second offset (0x095A23) is the value that will be set if it exceed the previous value set at offset 0x095A1C.
+It is to be noted than when putting value > 9999, the game has strange behavior: value above 9999 start from 0 (so character don't really have 10000 HP).
+The menu and battle text can't handle it also.

 | Offset   | Size | Default value | Name                                              |
 |----------|------|---------------|---------------------------------------------------|